openhdl-lang/openhdl-lang.github.io/index.md

 # Jump start your project with the OpenHDL language
 {: .fs-9 }

-OpenHDL aims to be provide a free hardware description language using newer technologies uage development ideas with a focus on disruptive innovation.
+OpenHDL aims to be provide an open-source hardware description language designed to enhance abstraction with inherent checking capabilities, all without compromising the final hardware.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }